Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Abhijay Negi: Yes,one thing about MAD, if I can give you a small context, the organisation started functioning in 2011.
 And more than an organisation it is like a movement.
 Much before this entire talk about Swachh Bharat, we as teenagers who had just passed out from school had got together, pooled in our resources, and started organising activities every Sunday—because that was the time when we free.
 And, we used our own pocket money resources to conduct these activities.

 Gradually, with time, we started realising that just us cleaning waste or us planting trees is not going to solve systemic or chronic issues which is why we needed to work on policy.
-Even before this Thano movement, MAD has been successful in protecting the teas estates in Doon valley near Premnagar where an equally foolish and hellish plan was being discussed which was to concretise the tea gardens of Doon valley.
+Even before this Thano movement, MAD has been successful in protecting the teas estates in Doon valley near Premnagar where an equally foolish and hellish plan was being discussed which was to concretize the tea gardens of Doon valley.
 And, to replace the lush green tea estates with repulsive structures in the name of a ‘smart city’.
 So, we at that time, in 2016, had campaigned that we should first be making the existing city smart instead of trying to be the most unsmart people and concretise green areas.

 In addition to that we have also been successful in pressuring the then Chief Minister of Uttarakhand—and directly so– because we went and met him -Mr. Harish Rawat in reversing the cycle ban in Mussoorie.
 Imagine, they were banning cycling.
 We had some success with that.
 So, this is probably the third or fourth major policy initiative of the government which we are opposing.
 I wouldn’t count the river rejuvenation here because that is something we are proposing.
 So, it is not just a group of opposition.
 Many people who are our detractors look at us as permanent pessimists.
-No. we do oppose anything and everything that has no green footprint.
+No. We do oppose anything and everything that has no green footprint.
 Which has no green thought.
 But that doesn’t mean we are people who are opposing things.
 Now coming back to Thano specifically, we have a very large volunteer base of around 50-60 youngsters who themselves get activated on such issues.
 And I would really, Lalithaji, attract your attention to some of the visuals of the Thano protest where you will see that all the banners that MAD volunteers carried…they were all carrying cloth banners.

 Lalitha Krishnan: Yes, I noticed that.